 Commemorating someone special with a thoughtful gift is the most precious keepsake you can give the bereaved.

 Honor the memory of a loved one with a unique customized personalized gift.
 Funeral, Memorial, Remembrance, Celebration of Life, Wake gifts show a kindness that will be be remembered for a long time.

-Apart from a single Flower or Flower Bouquet, other thoughtful and appreciated Gifts are Personalized Table Decorations or any other item the grieving can remember the deceased by.
+Apart from a single Flower, Flower Bouquet, Handwritten Personalized Sympathy Card with a Bow and forever Flower, other thoughtful and appreciated Gifts are Personalized Table Decorations or any other item the grieving can remember the deceased by.
 Customized Pillows, Bird feeders, Candles and Candle Holders, Engraved Stones for Flower Pots, Book Covers, etc. If you do not know the deceased well, ask those who do what she/he loved the most and make/choose an gift that commemorates her/his Legacy.